davidhuser/data-pack-importer-vagrant/README.md

 3. Adjust `distribution_year` to either `2017` or `2018`.
 This should be indicated in the Support Ticket.

 4. Paste it into the RStudio console in http://localhost:8787.
-If successful, it outputs a Excel file in the `vagrant` folder.
+If successful, it outputs a Excel file in the `disagg_tools` folder.

 ```R